 We aimed to make an experience in which students could explore outcrops and terrains in first-person-perspective without limitations on where they could collect data.
 We designed the virtual field experiences in Unity (Unity Technologies 2020), a cross-platform game engine in which we imported our geologic terrain models into a 3D environment and wrote scripts to govern how the users (in this case, geoscience students) can interact with the outcrops and terrain.
-The cross-platform nature Deleted:

-Deleted: The opportunity to choose where to make observations and what data to collect is a cornerstone of field work (refs needed here) and therefore is important to consider in the development of digital field-geology education modules.
-In order to simulate the open-ended nature of field geology, of Unity allowed us to choose how to package the virtual field experience for student access.
+The cross-platform nature of Unity allowed us to choose how to package the virtual field experience for student access.
 We chose WebGL, a JavaScript application-programming interface (API) for rendering interactive 3D graphics within web browsers, as the ideal platform for sharing the virtual field experiences.
 By building the exercises for the web, anyone with a computer and internet connection can be granted access, no special equipment (e.g., headset, glasses, or joystick) is needed, and no extra steps in downloading an operating-system-specific application are required.

-75 Here, we report on the some of the functions within our virtual field exercises, but we intend to publish a detailed report on how we developed our virtual-field-experience interface in Unity.
+Here, we report on the some of the functions within our virtual field exercises, but we intend to publish a detailed report on how we developed our virtual-field-experience interface in Unity.
 Our workflow and Unity-based software package for generating a video-game-style virtual field experience is currently available at https://github.com/UWRealityLab/StructuralQueryToolkit so that anyone with a 3D model can design their own virtual field experience and leverage the tools we developed for education and/or research.

 The user interface for our course-related virtual field experiences simulates some classic geology tools with novel visualization abilities: A distance-measuring tool permits linear measurements between multiple points in 3D space and prints distances along user-generated line segments.
 Toggling the map view grants an orthogonal aerial view of the terrain and shows the user's position.
-The video-game setting also permits tools that are not typically available to geologists: A jetpack allows users to fly

-85 over the terrain and enables interrogation of outcrops that would typically be difficult or unsafe locations at which to collect data (Fig. 1a).
+The video-game setting also permits tools that are not typically available to geologists: A jetpack allows users to fly over the terrain and enables interrogation of outcrops that would typically be difficult or unsafe locations at which to collect data (Fig. 1a).
 The user can control movement in all directions with their computer-keyboard arrow keys and change perspective using their mouse or track pad.
 While in jetpack mode, the user can also change elevation.